NuSkooler/enigma-bbs/docs/modding/local-doors.md

 Pre-built binaries of bivrost! have been released under [Phenom Productions](https://www.phenomprod.com/) and can be found on various boards.

 #### Alternative Workarounds
-Alternative workarounds include Telnet Bridge (`telnet_bridge` module) to hook up Telnet-accessible (including local) door servers -- It may also be possible bridge via [NET2BBS](http://pcmicro.com/netfoss/guide/net2bbs.html).
+Alternative workarounds include [Telnet Bridge module](telnet-bridge.md) to hook up Telnet-accessible (including local) door servers -- It may also be possible bridge via [NET2BBS](http://pcmicro.com/netfoss/guide/net2bbs.html).

 ### QEMU with abracadabra
 [QEMU](http://wiki.qemu.org/Main_Page) provides a robust, cross platform solution for launching doors under many platforms (likely anywhere Node.js is supported and ENiGMA½ can run).
 Note however that there is an important and major caveat: **Multiple instances of a particular door/OS image should not be run at once!** Being more flexible means being a bit more complex.
 Let's look at an example for running L.O.R.D. under a UNIX like system such as Linux or FreeBSD.